hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforUsers/Volumes/carrier-grade.dashboard.volume.attach.md

 After you've created one or more volumes, you can attach them to instances, one instance at a time.

+You can view the status of a volume in the Volumes tab of the dashboard.
+The volume is either **Available** or **In-Use**.
+You can attach any volume that is available to an instance.

 ### Attach a volume to an instance ###

 1. [Launch the HP Helion OpenStack Helion Dashboard](/helion/openstack/carrier/dashboard/login/).